netgroup-polito/frog4-openstack-do/README_OPENSTACK.md

 You can follow the official guide to install all these components except for the Networking service whose instructions are presented below.
 Therefore this is a partial guide and we assume that you have already installed all the required services.

-Moreover this guide will introduce the installation and configuration for using Opendaylight as network controller.
-If you plan to use ONOS, jump "Configure OpenDaylight" section and keep following this guide while at some point you will be redirect on another one.
+Moreover this guide will introduce the installation and configuration for using **Opendaylight** as network controller.
+If you plan to use **ONOS**, jump "Configure OpenDaylight" section and keep following this guide while at some point you will be redirect on another one.

 ### Configure OpenDaylight
 We recommend to install OpenDaylight on a separate VM with at least 2 core and 2GB of memory and to place it on the controller node.
 Of course you can also install it as a separate server, in case you don't care about saving space.
 Furthermore you can also install OpenDaylight directly on the controller node if you cannot deploy it in a fresh Ubuntu.